-Ukraine: US-made Patriot guided missile systems arrive
+US-made Patriot guided missile systems arrive in Ukraine

 Russian forces also fired nighttime exploding drones at Ukraine’s southern Odesa region.

-___ Associated Press writers Yuras Karmanau in Tallinn, Estonia, and Geir Moulson in Berlin contributed to this report. ___ Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine
+___ Yuras Karmanau in Tallinn, Estonia, Christopher Bodeen in Beijing, and Geir Moulson in Berlin, contributed to this report.